 As the disease gets worse, the person may have slow movement, stiff muscles, and poor coordination.
 He or she may have problems with tasks such as writing, shaving, or brushing teeth.
 Changes in handwriting are common.

 Problems with posture and balance develop.
 A person with Parkinson's tends to walk in a stooped manner with quick, shuffling steps.

 After several years, as muscle stiffness and tremor increase, the person may become unable to care for himself or herself.
 He or she may be confined to a wheelchair or bed.

 People who have taken medicine for several years may not only notice their symptoms getting worse but also may start to have other movement problems.
 These motor fluctuations can be reduced somewhat by making changes in the person's medicine, but they can be difficult to control and may further complicate treatment.

-Dementia may develop in up to one-third of people who have late-stage Parkinson's disease.1 Dementia symptoms may include disorientation at night, confusion, and memory loss.
-Medicines that are used to treat Parkinson's disease can also contribute to this problem.
+Dementia may develop in up to one-third of people who have late-stage Parkinson's disease.footnote 1 Dementia symptoms may include disorientation at night, confusion, and memory loss.
+Treatment for Parkinson's disease can also contribute to this problem.

 What Increases Your Risk

 A risk factor is anything that increases your chances of getting sick or having a problem.
 Risk factors for Parkinson's disease are hard to identify, because the cause of the disease is unknown.

 Advancing age is the only known risk factor for typical Parkinson's disease (not including early-onset Parkinson's).
 Most instances of Parkinson's occur after age 50.
 But the illness does occur in people between the ages of 30 and 50 or, in rare cases, at a younger age.